 Passers-by will be struck by the silhouette technique of the first window, which features cutouts and dramatic lighting, while the central window shows wooden panels with colourful perspex and reflective material to conjure a stained glass effect that features designs of different parts of the play.

-Winter’s Ethereal Glow comes in conjunction with Global Street Art, Europe’s leading mural-painting organisation that brings together a network of thousands of artists that have created more than 3,000 pure art walls across the UK alone since 2012.
+Winter’s Ethereal Glow comes in conjunction with Global Street Art, Europe’s leading mural-painting organisation that brings together a network of thousands of artists who have created more than 3,000 pure art walls across the UK alone since 2012.
 It marks their second collaboration with The Stage, after a mural by Sophie Mess was unveiled at the London Mural Festival in September.